 Iain Staffell is a multi-disciplinary scientist holding degrees in Physics, Chemical Engineering and Economics.
-He is a lecturer in Sustainable Energy at the Centre for Environmental Policy with ten years’ experience in energy R&D.
+He is a Senior Lecturer in Sustainable Energy at the Centre for Environmental Policy with fifteen years’ experience in energy R&D.

-His research centres on decarbonising electricity systems, ranging from the economics of battery storage and nuclear power to efficient ways of integrating renewables into electricity markets, modelling their benefits and impacts.
+Iain's research centres on decarbonising electricity systems, ranging from the economics of battery storage and productivity of offshore wind farms to efficient ways of integrating renewables into electricity markets.
 Broad research areas include the potential of an interconnected super-grid and smart energy storage systems to reduce the cost and carbon emissions of generating electricity across Europe; the impacts that climate change will have on the business case for renewables; the role of flexible fossil power in balancing decarbonised energy systems; and residential-scale microgeneration for decarbonising the heat sector.

-As energy, renewables and carbon are never far from the public eye, Iain's resarch and commentary have appeared in the BBC (2), Der Spiegel, The Times (2), The FT (2), The Telegraph, The Guardian (2), The Independent, Huffington Post, The Conversation, Popular Mechanics, Quartz, Vice, Esquire and Reddit.
+As energy, renewables and carbon are never far from the public eye, Iain's resarch and commentary have appeared in the BBC (2), The New York Times, Time Magazine, Der Spiegel, The FT (2) (3), Forbes (2), The Times (2) (3), The Telegraph (2), The Guardian (2) (3), CNN, The Sun, Huffington Post, The Conversation, Bloomberg (2), Quartz (2), Vice, Die Zeit and Esquire.

-Iain co-convenes the Energy Policy option of the Environmental Technology MSc course, lecturing on energy economics and policy.
-He also teaches for Imperial College Business School on the MSc in Economics & Strategy for Business, and for the Energy Futures Lab on the MSc in Sustainable Energy Futures.
+Iain co-convenes the Energy Policy option of the Environmental Technology MSc course, lecturing on energy systems, economics and policy.
+He also teaches for Imperial College Business School on the MSc in Economics & Strategy for Business and Climate Change, Management & Finance, and for the Energy Futures Lab on the MSc in Sustainable Energy Futures.

 Daniel Hdidouan -- evaluating the impact of climate change on renewable energy systems